pzampino/pzampino.github.io/_posts/2018-10-09-gzipinputstream-and-available.md

     GZIPInputStream gzipIn = new GZIPInputStream(compressedStream);
 	byte[] buffer = new byte[4096];
 	while(EOF != (n = gzipIn.read(buffer))) {
 	  // handle the uncompressed data
 	}

-This is fairly straight-forward, and it works exactly as expected most of the time.
+This is fairly straight-forward, and it works exactly as expected *most of the time*.

 However, there are cases where [GZIPInputStream](https://docs.oracle.com/javase/8/docs/api/index.html?java/util/zip/GZIPInputStream.html) erroneously infers the end of the underlying InputStream, and it does so using the [InputStream#available()](https://docs.oracle.com/javase/8/docs/api/java/io/InputStream.html#available--) method.
 This method is documented to return